 Biotechnology is part of Technology in the New Zealand Curriculum (2007).
 However, no definition of biotechnology is provided.

-In the earlier New Zealand Technology Curriculum (1995), biotechnology is defined as: “The use of living systems, organisms, or parts of organisms to manipulate natural processes in order to develop products, systems, or environments to benefit people.”
+In the earlier New Zealand Technology Curriculum (1995), biotechnology was defined as: “The use of living systems, organisms, or parts of organisms to manipulate natural processes in order to develop products, systems, or environments to benefit people.”

 This definition of biotechnology is relatively broad and covers both ancient and modern biotechnologies.
 This definition includes: